 Technology such as the OfficeRnD’ meeting rooms booking app allows your members and guests to book rooms easily and fast.
 Via the Desktop or Mobile app, they can book a room, pay for it and manage their meeting room reservations in your coworking space.

-Also, with the OfficeRnD Tablet app, you can place tablets at the door of your meeting rooms which allow people to book a room right at the door.
+Also, with the OfficeRnD Tablet app, you can place tablets at the door of your meeting rooms that show the availability of the room.
+They also allow members to check in upon entry.
 A cool accessory that will be in use here is the Heckler Design Mounts.
 They are considered to be one of the best iPad mounts and can be very useful for setting tablets on the doors of your meeting rooms.

 We’ve got a few more resources we think might be also useful to you.
 Here there are: